 5. Shingles

-Shingles, caused by the reactivation of the varicella-zoster virus (the same virus responsible for chickenpox), thus is often confused with chickpox as symptoms are similar.
+Another skin chronic condition known as Shingles, which is caused by the reactivation of a hazardous virus called varicella-zoster virus.
+It is the same virus that is responsible for causing chickenpox, thus Shingles is often confused with chickpox as both’s symptoms are similar.
 It is a painful rash that often burns, tingles, or itches.
 It typically appears as clusters of fluid-filled blisters and may spread if your skin is exposed to water in a linear stripe pattern.

 How Is It Treated